 Students who have satisfactorily fulfilled the clinical competency requirements will be permitted to engage in additional imaging modalities/specialties during their final semester.
 The clinical instructor will provide students with a basic safety, patient care, and equipment orientation for the new department, in addition to the orientation offered by the hospital/department staff.
-However, any student on any form of program probation will not be eligible to participate in the last clinical semester, including the selection of the modality rotations.
+However, any student who is on program probation during the final clinical semester will not be eligible to participate in that semester, including the selection of modality rotations.
 An example of rotations is, but not limited to: